P829060/MIST_Technical_Taskphase/README.md

 ### Solving
 A really good explanation of Open Direct, I found on the internet was:<br>
 What is an open redirect?<br>
 An open redirect vulnerability occurs when an application allows a user to control a redirect or forward to another URL.
-If the app does not validate untrusted user input, an attacker could supply a URL that redirects an unsuspecting victim from a legitimate domain to an attacker’s phishing site.
+If the app does not validate untrusted user input, an attacker could supply a URL that redirects an unsuspecting victim from a legitimate domain to an attacker’s phishing site.<br>
 The challenge is simple.
 We have to redirect any of the links to a different website, than the ones mentioned.
 If you check the headers, it shows that it checks for the hash as well as the domain.
 You can try only changing the domain and see if the server validates the hash.
 If it does, you must also change the hash to the domain name you have.
 Use a hash decoder, to detect the type of hash.
 In my case, it was an MD5 hash, which allows me to easily encode the hash for my domain and put it in the headers.
 Send the request and you should be able to see the password in the response.
 You can intercept the request using Proxy in Burp Suite, then send it to the Repeater.
 After that,do the required changes, send the request and you will get the response.<br><br>
 ![Image of Proxy Intercept through Burp Suite](https://github.com/P829060/LinuxLuminariumAndBanditImages/blob/4c16dc89241d789cdfa8a0b4c0de823873a71a7c/open%20redirect-1.png)
 <br><br>